CONTENTS

 jobs.

-spending in labour market programs this year in the fiscal plan, page 6.
-It is
+labour market programs this year in the fiscal plan, page 6.
+It is partly due

-partly due to address underemployment.
-In the last year, underemployment
+to address underemployment.
+In the last year, underemployment remains

 despite hoping for full-time work.
 And in August underemployment in